gyevnarb/gyevnarb.github.io/_pages/about.md

   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: Incoming postdoc at CMU
+  more_info: Postdoctoral Research Associate at Carnegie Mellon University
 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page